web11-ateves/aisuite/README.md

     print(response.choices[0].message.content)

 ```
+Note that the model name in the create() call needs to be replaced with `<provider>:<model-name>`
+aisuite will call the appropriate provider with the right parameters based on the provider value.
+The current list of supported providers can be found by executing `aisuite.ProviderNames.values()`

 For more examples, check out the `examples` directory where you will find several
 notebooks that you can run to experiment with the interface.

-The current list of supported providers can be found in the `aisuite.providers`
-package.

 ## License